nextjournal/garden-id/README.md

 # nextjournal.garden-id

-Provides helpers to work with the application.garden OpenID Connect provider.
+Simplified authentication for [application.garden](https://application.garden) based on OpenID Connect.

+## Usage

-Wrap your Ring app using `(garden-id/wrap-auth <app>)`, and ensure you also use `ring.middleware.session/wrap-session`.
+Wrap your Ring app with `ring.middleware.session/wrap-session` and `nextjournal.garden-id/wrap-auth`.

-Redirecting to "/login" will send the user to a login page; upon successful login it redirects to "/" and user data is stored in the session.
+Redirecting to the path in `nextjournal.garden-id/login-uri` will send the user to a login page.
+Upon successful login it redirects to "/" and user data is stored in the session.

-The url "/callback" is used internally and intercepted before your app, do not use it.
+In local development authentication is mocked and you can impersonate arbitrary users.

-## Additional restrictions
+## Authorization

-Pass a map as second argument to `garden-id/wrap-auth`.
+You can configure authorization by passing a map as the second argument to `nextjournal.garden-id/wrap-auth`.

-Currently supported keys are:
+### Github

-`{:github [["organization"]... ["organization" "team"]...]}`: restrict access to members of an organization or a team thereof.
+To only allow members of a certain Github organization or team to access your application, use:

+`(nextjournal.garden-id/wrap-auth my-app {:github [["organization"]... ["organization" "team"]...]})`

 You need a valid Github API token in the environment variable `GITHUB_API_TOKEN` that is scoped to read the organization members.
-(Use a Garden secret to set this!)

-`{:apple []}`: restrict access to users with Apple ID.
+Use an [application.garden secret](https://docs.apps.garden#secrets) to set this.

+### Apple ID

+To only allow login with Apple ID, use:

+`(nextjournal.garden-id/wrap-auth my-app {:apple []})`